GlitchMC/Transparency-Odyssey-IV/README.md

 # Transparency-Odyssey-IV
-A Transparency patch for Etrian Odyssey IV: Legend of the Titan
+A Transparency patch for Etrian Odyssey IV: Legend of the Titan, which alters Skill, Weapon, Food, and Item descriptions to be more clear in what they actually do - Damage modifiers, speed modifiers, specific skill/game mechanics, etc.